-- When a dose extravasation has occurred

-- When there is a device malfunction (sensor falling off during the monitoring period and before a tGFR has been reported)

-- Back-up subjects who were not dosed
+- If they were part of the Run-in Cohort and/or Validation Cohort 1 - When a dose extravasation has occurred - When there is a device malfunction (sensor falling off during the monitoring period and before a tGFR has been reported) - If no tGFR is reported due to another issue - Back-up subjects who were not dosed

 Stratum 1 subjects must have a minimum of a 3-day wash-out from prior exposure of MB-102 before receiving another dose.
-Stratum 2 subjects must have a minimum of a 7-day wash-out from prior exposure of MB-102 before receiving another dose
+Stratum 2 subjects must have a minimum of a 5-day wash-out from prior exposure of MB-102 before receiving another dose.

-In some cases, the screening visit (if outside the 21-day window) may need to be repeated.
-Repeat subjects will maintain the same subject ID.
+In some cases, the screening visit (if outside the 28-day window) may need to be repeated.
+Repeat subjects enrolled into Validation Cohort 2 or 3 will be provided with a new subject ID, however the original subject ID will be cross-referenced in the database.

-Subjects can be in the study a maximum of two times and only when the above situations have occurred.
+Subjects can be in the study a maximum of four times and only when the above situations have occurred.
+Subjects who successfully complete Validation Cohort 2 with full PK and an average session TGFR cannot repeat the study.